-We have experienced recurring operating losses and as of June 30, 2014, had an accumulated deficit of \$869.9 million.
+We have experienced recurring operating losses and as of September 30, 2014, had an accumulated deficit of \$895.3 million.
 In addition, we have experienced recurring negative operating cash flows.
-At June 30, 2014, we had cash and cash equivalents of \$36.6 million.
-Cash used in operations for the three months ended June 30, 2014 was \$5.5 million.
-As of June 30, 2014, there was approximately \$20.8 million of availability under our ATM arrangement.
+At September 30, 2014, we had cash and cash equivalents of \$34.7 million.
+Cash used in operations for the six months ended September 30, 2014 was \$11.4 million.
+On August 29, 2014, the Arbitration Tribunal for the ICC International Court of Arbitration (the "ICC Court") found us liable for damages in our breach of contract arbitration against Ghodawat Energy Pvt Ltd ("Ghodawat") and awarded Ghodawat approximately £8.3 million (approximately \$10.6 million) plus interest of 5.33%, which accrues from the date of award.
+We are exploring our options with respect to this award, but intend to defend vigorously against the enforcement of this award.
+See Part II, Item 1, "Legal Proceedings" for further information.
+As of September 30, 2014, there was approximately \$17.1 million of availability under our ATM arrangement.
 Sales of common stock under the ATM may be made from time to time, at our discretion, in order to enhance liquidity.
-In addition, we are actively seeking to sell our minority investments in Tres Amigas and Blade Dynamics and have engaged a financial advisor to assist with that effort.
-There can be no assurance that we will be able to sell one or both of these investments on commercially reasonable terms or at all.
+In addition, we are actively seeking to sell our minority investment in Tres Amigas, LLC, a Delaware limited liability company ("Tres Amigas").
+We no longer believe our investment in Blade Dynamics is recoverable and therefore fully impaired our remaining investment in Blade Dynamics Ltd. ("Blade Dynamics") during the three months ended September 30, 2014.
+There can be no assurance that we will be able to sell these investments on commercially reasonable terms or at all.